savoirfairelinux/colorlogging/README.md

 [py3](https://docs.python.org/3/library/logging.html#formatter-objects)),
 with one addition:

-Style modifiers, e.g. ``#(bold green)``, are used to color output.
-The format string in the previous example will print log message in magenta.
+Style modifiers like ``#(bold green)``.
+The format string in the previous example will print log messages in magenta.

 You can also style a message directly: